d0tTino/docs-/docs/gpt5-backlash.md

 # OpenAI's GPT-5 Launch Sparks Backlash: Users Lament Loss of Beloved Models in Reddit AMA

+## TL;DR
+- GPT-5's debut on Reddit sparked a backlash over the removal of popular models like GPT-4o.
+- The AMA thread saw heavy criticism with little to no response from OpenAI staff.
+- Users expressed emotional and workflow disruptions, rallying under hashtags like #SAVE4o.
+- Early tests suggest GPT-5 underperforms in areas where GPT-4o excelled.

 By Tino | August 8, 2025

 In the fast-evolving world of artificial intelligence, few events generate as